Marketing guru's new book says fandom can be applied to business

-Thus, the seed of the idea that became their co-written book Fanocracy was germinated.
+Thus, the seed of an idea that became their bestselling co-written book Fanocracy was germinated.

 - Neuroscience shows our brain's hardwired to want to be part of a tribe.
 How can you bring this concept of being close to people, physically close to people into your business?
 Because when you do and they begin to feel safe, then that's one of the most powerful connections there are.

 - There are different levels of proximity.
 3.7 metres (12 feet) or further is called public space.
 Our brains don't track people in public space.

 - 3.7 m (12 feet) to 1.2 m (4 feet) is called social space, and our ancient brains kick in.
 We have to know those people who are close to us.
 Are they friends or are they enemies?

 - Inside of 1.2 m (4 feet) is personal space.
 That's where the most powerful connections happen.